xafero/JNetCall/README.md

 If you are on Microsoft Windows, use "build.bat", otherwise "build.sh".

+## Environments tested
+* OpenJDK 18 and .NET 6 on Ubuntu 22.04
+* Oracle's JDK 18 and .NET 6 on Windows 11

 ## License
 Everything is licensed under GNU Affero General Public License (AGPL).